-Edited by Debbie, Maria, Anonymous, Jonathan V. Lomabao and 5 others
+Edited by Debbie, Maria, Jonathan V. Lomabao, Eng and 4 others

 Many people are so stressed in the world we are living in today.
 Why is that?
 They have to push and work so hard for a living because of the economy.
 Many are poor and don't have enough food to feed their families.
 Hatred and violence fill the earth too.
 People are beaten, murdered and robbed everyday.
 Many have bad health problems that they are struggling with that eventually leads to death.

 The President runs the United States hoping to bring peace and better conditions here on the earth.
 He promises us better health options, and work for all.
 But he cannot do away with sickness and death can he?
 And all the things that are promised by most of these men are never fulfilled.
 Where can people turn to for help to get out of the troubles we now experience, and have the peace and happiness we all want?
 Is it not God, our Grand Creator, our Father in the heavens who gives us his Holy word the bible?
 (2 Timothy 3:16) It is like a letter from not just Almighty God, but by a father who truly loves and cares about his children.
 He teaches us from his word that if we try our best to obey him we can truly live a meaningful and successful life.
 At Isaiah chapter 48 verse 17-18, he pleads with us to follow his commandments.
 Have you ever been near a body of water and noticed how calm looking it was?
 And how about the waves that come in?
 One right after the other?
 Isn't this how God wants our righteousness to be?

 - 1 Does God just sit back and let us live our lives and do nothing to help humankind?

 - 2 So what are some ways we can have success in coping with our problems in life?

 Does God just sit back and let us live our lives and do nothing to help humankind?